RobbievanAert/puniform/README.md

 Please note that the method is still in development and that this is a beta version.
 If you suspect a bug, please send me an email (R.C.M.vanAert@tilburguniversity.edu).

-The paper about the method:
+Papers about the method:

-van Assen, M. A. L. M., van Aert, R. C. M., & Wicherts, J. M. (2014).
+van Assen, M. A. L. M., van Aert, R. C. M., & Wicherts, J. M. (2015).
 Meta-analysis using effect size distributions of only statistically significant studies.
-Psychological Methods, 20(3). doi: http://dx.doi.org/10.1037/met0000025
+Psychological Methods, 20(3), 293-309. doi: http://dx.doi.org/10.1037/met0000025

+Van Aert, R. C. M., Wicherts, J. M., & Van Assen, M. A. L. M. (2015).
+Conducting meta-analyses on p-values: Reservations and recommendations for applying p-uniform and p-curve.
+Manuscript submitted for publication.